 - 1. Only courses in which a student has achieved a grade of 'B' or better will be considered for transfer. - 2.
-A maximum of 15 hours may be transfer at the doctoral level. - 3.
+A maximum of 15 hours may be transferred at the doctoral level. - 3.
 The proposed credits must be in an area that is the same or closely related to the course. - 4.
-A time limit of eight years applies to transferred credit for master and specialist level.
+A time limit of eight years applies to transferred credit for master and specialist levels.
 A time limit of ten years applies to transfer credit at the doctoral level.
-A department or program may have different time limit, consult the Graduate Catalog or your advisor. - b.
+A department or program may have a different time limit, consult the Graduate Catalog or your advisor.

+b.
 Application for Graduate Degree Candidacy

-When approximately 80% of degree requirements have been completed, the student must submit application for advancement to candidacy.
+When approximately 80% of degree requirements have been completed, the student must submit an application for advancement to candidacy.
 Please note that students cannot be advanced to candidacy until:

-- All admission requirements have been met. - All incompletes ("I" grades) have been removed, excluding Dissertation Research. - Application for Degree Candidacy approved by the DCT. - Overall GPA is 3.00 or higher. - c.
+- All admission requirements have been met. - All incompletes ("1" grades) have been removed, excluding Dissertation Research. - Application for Degree Candidacy approved by the DCT. - Overall GPA is 3.00 or higher. - Dissertation has been checked for plagiarism and uploaded to ProQuest (must include signed committee/CLA dean page). (policy updated January 2024)

+c.
 Graduate School Dissertation Forms: Committee Approval Form and Committee Report of Defense Results

-Two forms must be completed after the successful proposal of the dissertation includes: Committee Approval Form and the Committee Report of Defense Results.
+Two forms must be completed after the successful proposal of the dissertation includes: the Committee Approval Form and the Committee Report of Defense Results.

-Committee Approval Form
+1. Committee Approval Form